investigation · Criminal Investigation Division

 Felony Collision / Recon - is comprised of eight Criminal Investigation Units (CIUs) located throughout the state.
 The CIU detectives are responsible for investigating felony collisions that occur on state routes; as well as a wide range of crimes resulting from our troopers' traffic stops.
 On request, CIU detectives provide assistance to other agencies with investigations of homicides, shootings and other violent crimes.

 MAIT is charged with investigating catastrophic collisions occurring within the jurisdiction of the WSP, and has a partnership with the Department of Transportation.
-Our ITU is housed in the Department of Licensing (DOL) Office in Olympia, working with DOL staff to investigate cases of identity theft and fraud.
+Our ITU is housed in Olympia and works with the Department of Licensing (DOL) staff to investigate cases of identity theft and fraud.

 The DSHS SIU conducts criminal and administrative investigations involving DSHS employees statewide.
 The OIC SIU is housed with the Office of the Insurance Commissioner in Olympia, working with their SIU to investigate insurance fraud.